wada314/puroro/readme.md

     - Document!!
     - Mutable interface
     - Keep unknown fields
+    - Deserializer from a slice
+    - Required field checker
     - Other implementations
         - SliceRef -- A viewer over a `&[u8]` slice
         - Append -- A thin wrapper over other impls, just overriding few fields using `with_myfield()` method